Digimon World DS

 Digimon World DS, known in Japan as Digimon Story (デジモンストーリー, Dejimon Sutōrī), is a role-playing video game for the Nintendo DS developed by BEC and published by Bandai Namco Games.
 The game was released in Japan on June 15, 2006, and in North America later that year on November 8.
 Despite its localized title, the game shares no relation to the separate Digimon World series.

-The Digimon Story series has spawned several sequels; including Digimon World Dawn and Dusk, Digimon Story Lost Evolution, Digimon Story: Super Xros Wars Red and Blue, Digimon Story: Cyber Sleuth and Digimon Story: Cyber Sleuth – Hacker's Memory.
+The Digimon Story series has spawned several sequels; including Digimon World Dawn and Dusk, Digimon Story Lost Evolution, Digimon Story: Super Xros Wars Red and Blue, Digimon Story: Cyber Sleuth, Digimon Story: Cyber Sleuth – Hacker's Memory, and Digimon Story: Time Stranger.

 Gameplay

 The player selects an attack from the menu to battle an enemy Digimon.

 In the game, the player controls a Digimon tamer and embarks on a journey to discover, tame, raise, train various Digimon.
 The player can build Digi-Farms to raise, evolve and communicate with the Digimon.
 Using Wi-Fi and local DS wireless connection, players can interact by exchanging Digimon, engaging in battles, and pooling resources to create rare types of Digimon.